l3xcaliburr/cf-pof-demo/README.md

 ### Infrastructure Organization Approach

-For this proof-of-concept, I'm putting all the infrastructure code in one file (main.tf) instead of splitting it across multiple files.
-Since this is a simple setup with just a VPC, some EC2 instances, and a load balancer, keeping everything in one place makes it easier to build quickly and review during the demo.
-I'm using Coalfire's modules for the basic stuff (VPC, security groups) and writing the load balancer and auto scaling parts myself, so having it all together shows clearly what's a module versus what's custom code.
-For a real production system, I'd definitely split this into separate files, but for a POC demonstration this approach keeps things simple and fast.
+I initially put all the infrastructure code in one file (main.tf) to build quickly, but then reorganized it into logical modules to align with best practices.
+The code is now split into four files: `network.tf` for VPC and networking, `security.tf` for security groups and WAF, `compute.tf` for EC2 instances and load balancing, and `monitoring.tf` for CloudWatch alarms.
+I'm using Coalfire's modules for the foundational infrastructure (VPC, security groups) and writing the application-specific parts myself.

+**Validation of Reorganization:** After completing the refactor, I ran `terraform plan` to ensure the reorganization didn't introduce any unintended changes.
+The plan showed "No changes.
+Your infrastructure matches the configuration." which confirms that the modular structure produces exactly the same infrastructure as the original monolithic approach.
+The complete output is captured in `docs/terraform-terminal-outputs/terraform-plan-after-reorganization.txt` for reference.

 ### ALB Security Group Decision